featherdex/featherdex/README.md

 If your wallet is not in a standard location, you will have to open the settings in the app and select the Omnifeather conf file (`feathercoin.conf`).

 Once you have started the client and it is up to date, you may start the application.
+To use any trade functionality, you must unlock the wallet!
+If you're getting errors about not being able to sign or send transactions, it's most likely that your wallet has been locked.

 ## How to Build